-Swiss Nursery Lets Robot Do The Talking
+Swiss nursery lets robot do the talking

 So one Lausanne creche has decided to give them a head start.

-As the children were dropped off, Nao - who is only 58cm (less than two feet) tall - stood on a bench to greet them at eye level.
+As the children were dropped off, Nao -- who is only 58 centimetres (less than two feet) tall -- stood on a bench to greet them at eye level.

 "Hello, my name is Nao.
 I'm happy to be at the Nanosphere today," he said, in a child-like high-pitched voice.